Visyond/website-hugo/site/content/partner-page/partner-page.md

     - icon: /img/icons/bag-man.png
       subTitle: >-
-        Whether you are a management consultant, technology advocate or a self-employed sales professional.
-Visyond works with a variety of specialists.
+        Whether you are a management consultant, technology advocate or a self-employed sales professional, Visyond works with a variety of specialists.
       title: Independent Sales Partners
     - icon: /img/icons/handshake.png